mike-works/modern-javascript/README.md

    ⌙ myfile.test.js # Tests must have *.test.js
 ```

+## Global stuff
+Global styles can be placed in `public/styles/app.scss`.
+These are available across all examples

 # License
 While the general license for this project is the BSD 3-clause, the exercises